 - Margarita: One cup has 13 grams of carbs.

 - Pina Colada: 4.5 ounces have 32 grams of carbs.

 - Cosmopolitan: 3.5 ounces have 22 grams of carbs.

 - Bloody Mary: One cup has 10 grams of carbs.

 As you can see, some popular drinks are not friendly to your keto diet.
 Stick to pure forms of alcohol with low-carb mixers, wine, or light beer.
 Limit yourself to one or two drinks, not just for your diet but also for your health in general.
 As long as you know what to order before you go, your night at the bar can be stress-free and fun.

 Fast Food Restaurants

-Eating at a fast food restaurant can appear to be incompatible with the keto diet.
-Fast food is known to be high in carbs but many restaurants are now offering alternatives for people who want to eat healthy.
-Almost all fast food restaurants display the nutritional content of their foods, much the same as the labels on food at a grocery store.
+Eating at a fast-food restaurant can appear to be incompatible with the keto diet.
+Fast food is known to be high in carbs but many restaurants are now offering alternatives for people who want to eat healthily.
+Almost all fast-food restaurants display the nutritional content of their foods, much the same as the labels on food at a grocery store.
 You can also look them up online to see what the best options are for you.
 In addition, you can change up what you order to get rid of the extra carbs.

 - Get rid of the bun and request a lettuce wrap instead: Often, the bun is the culprit driving up the carb count on burgers or chicken sandwiches.
 Remove the bun, wrap the meat in lettuce, and you will eliminate the bulk of the carb count.